Phuket Vegetarian Festival 2014 Schedule

 Later in the day, there are lots of events on the schedule at various shrines including bladed ladder climbing at Sam Kong and Bang Neow shrines and "nail bridge crossing" at Sapam Shrine.
 Not sure what that is!
 We did go to watch bladed ladder climbing last year at Sam Kong, I did not take a camera as it was a bit rainy outside, the weather can be a concern at this time of year, but usually not too bad and sometimes darn hot!
 The bladed ladder climbing did not seem too dramatic.
 Can't say I saw any bleeding feet!

 Street procession from Kathu shrine to Phuket Town.
 It's a long walk this one, about 10km from Kathu Shrine all the way to town, around the old town and ending at Sapan Hin.
 Kathu is my "local" shrine.
 The shrine is only about a mile from my house.
 I have been there early (6 - 6:30am) the last 3 years to watch piercing rituals.
-Want to get there even earlier this year.
+Want to get there even earlier.
 6:30am is a bit too late really.
 Must make an extra effort!
+I think 5:30am is better.
 Things happen early in the morning that are mysterious.
 The piercing may freak people out the first time they see it.
 I am now just looking for better camera angles and want to get some video this year too.

-Slideshow - Kathu Shrine Piercing and Firecrackers - Phuket Vegetarian Festival 2011
+Below - Kathu Shrine Piercing and Firecrackers - Phuket Vegetarian Festival

-What we did do last year on the last night was visit Kathu shrine for the "Bridge Crossing for Purification" - an evening I enjoyed very much.
+What we did do in 2011 on the last night was visit Kathu shrine for the "Bridge Crossing for Purification" - an evening I enjoyed very much.
 Everyone in white, lots of smiles, no blood, seemed like the whole village was there!

 Where are the shrines?
 Location Map - Chinese Shrines in Phuket